Deer Lake First Nation: History until colonization

-Traditionally, the people of the Deer Lake area were semi-nomadic and like all Anishinaabe peoples organized themselves by doodem (clan).
+Traditionally, the people of the Deer Lake area were semi-nomadic; like all Anishinaabe peoples, they organized themselves by doodem (clan).
 Small groups maintained seasonal camps based on family and clan and moved around according to where the hunting and fishing was best.
 When the Hudson's Bay Company established fur trade posts at what is now Kitchenuhmaykoosib Inninuwug First Nation on Big Trout Lake and Island Lake on Island Lake in the 18th century, traditional patterns of living changed little with an increased emphasis on trapping for trade.
-The Deer Lake area remained inaccessible to white traders, however, and only the men who brought fur to the distant posts had any contact with whites.
+The Deer Lake area remained inaccessible to white traders, however; only the men who brought fur to the distant posts had any contact with Europeans.

 By the 19th century, overtrapping and changes in the economics of the fur trade had devastating effects on the people of the area.
 With the boreal forests largely depleted of fur-bearing animals, the Hudson's Bay Company closed their posts and game remained scarce.
 Starvation and disease were all too common during this time.
 When the HBC returned toward the end of the 19th century, they assigned family names to each of the clans.
 The Pelican clan became the Meekis family after their patriarch Meekis (Shell).
-The Sucker clan became the Fiddlers and later the Quills).
+The Sucker clan became the Fiddlers (and later the Quills).
 Many members of the Caribou and Sturgeon clans were given the surname Rae, while other Sturgeons were designated Mamakeesic after their patriarch.
 The Cranes were either Kakegamic or Kakepetum after their leaders, two brothers known by those names.
 At this time, these names were only used in trading, but they would later become official with census records and are now the most common surnames found in Deer Lake.

 By 1900, the people of the area were among the last Indigenous peoples in North America living with virtually no colonial influences.
 Christianity, which by that time had come to most Oji-Cree communities, and Canadian law had almost no influence in the communities.
 Under Jack Fiddler a powerful ogema (chief and shaman) of the Sucker doodem, the people survived in the traditional way.
 This, however, began to change.

 The arrival of North-West Mounted Police officers in 1906 to arrest Fiddler and his brother Joseph marked the first time most Deer Lakers had ever seen a white person.
 The elderly Fiddler brothers were charged with murder for killing a windigo (an evil cannibalistic spirit that possesses a person during times of famine) and taken away.